-The impact of the computining scheme is constantly monitored through both formative and summative assessment opportunities.
 Within lessons teachers can make formative assessments in a variety of ways, such as: informal judgements, ticking formal checklists (which includes next steps), providing verbal feedback to children or by having pupils assessing their peers.

-At the end of each unit of work is a unit quiz that is used to assess pupils.
-All computing work is stored either in children's work files on the school's network or within secure online learning platforms.
+At the end of a unit of work teachers make a judgement about the work of each pupil in relation to the Chris Quigley Milestones and records these judgements during foundation subject assessments.
+All computing work is stored either in children's work files on the school's network or within secure online learning platforms, such as Purple Mash.